euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 good candidate.
 Speed is very important because it is called many times.
-Also, it should accept vectorized inputs, so that interpolation of multiple points can be done efficiently in one call. points at the same time.
+Also, it should accept vectorized inputs, so that interpolation of multiple points can be done efficiently in one call.
 We assert that the functions will be stored on a *rectangular grid* which should simplify interpolation computations.
 The most stringent requirement is *multidimensionality* (for :math:`0 \leq n \leq 4`) which rules out most available tools.